Lord William Montagu Douglas Scott: Early life

 The 2nd son of John Montagu Douglas Scott, 7th Duke of Buccleuch.
 His sister was Princess Alice, Duchess of Gloucester (1901–2004) and he was a godfather to her son, Prince William of Gloucester (1941–1972).

 He was educated at Eton College and at the Royal Military College, Sandhurst.

 Career

 He was commissioned into the 10th Hussars Promoted to lieutenant in 1915, he won the Military Cross in 1918, and was shortly afterwards promoted to captain.
+The citation for his MC, which appeared in The London Gazette in September 1918, reads as follows:

 From 1925 to 1926 he was ADC to the Governor-General of Canada.
 He retired in 1927.
-He rejoined the Army in the Second World War, serving in Italy and reaching the rank of lieutenant-colonel.
+He rejoined the Army in the Second World War, serving in Italy and reaching the rank of lieutenant colonel.

 He was Unionist Member of Parliament (MP) for Roxburgh and Selkirk from 1935 to 1950, taking over the seat from his elder brother Walter on the death of their father.
 He was a Deputy Lieutenant of Roxburghshire from 1945.

 Personal life

 In 1937 he married his second cousin once removed, Lady Rachel Douglas Home (10 April 1910 – 4 Apr 1996), younger daughter of Charles Douglas-Home, 13th Earl of Home.
-The couple had one son and four daughters, and lived at Eildon Hall, St Boswells, Roxburghshire.
+The couple were both descended from James Hamilton, 1st Duke of Abercorn, and Henry Scott, 3rd Duke of Buccleuch, and they had one son and four daughters, and lived at Eildon Hall, St Boswells, Roxburghshire.